syncfusion-content/xamarin-docs/Xamarin/SfTabView/Display-Type.md

 ## How to set and customize the font icons' appearance in the header?

+You can refer this [link](https://help.syncfusion.com/metro-studio/export-font-icon) for getting the font icons.
 Add the font file to your application by using the following steps for each platform:

 **Adding font file for iOS**

+1. Add the font family inside `Resource` folder iOS project.
-1. Add the font file with the following build action: `BundleResource`.
+2. Add the font file with the following build action: `BundleResource`.
-2. Update the `Info.plist` file (fonts that are provided by application, UIAppFonts, or key).
+3. Update the `Info.plist` file (fonts that are provided by application, UIAppFonts, or key).

 **Adding font file for Android**

 Add the font file to the `Assets` folder in the application project, and set the following build action: `AndroidAsset`.

+**Adding font file for UWP**

+Add the font family inside the application project of UWP.

+N> For iOS alone, FontFamily property is desclared without succeeding with .ttf and for android and UWP platform font family name is defined followed by .ttf.

 **Setting font file for font icons**